neurohackweek/NI_cloud_computing/README.md

 Now we configure starcluster. ```starcluster/config``` contains all of the information that we will need for executing the demo, except for your credentials.
 You can either edit the ```config``` file to include your credentials or you can use the ```set_keys.sh``` script as an example for setting your credentials in your environment.
 Which makes them a little more secure.
 AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY should have been provided to you.
 You can find AWS_USER_ID by logging into AWS, clicking on the down arrow next to your name in the top right-hand corner, and then choosing ```My Account```, the number you are looking for is labeled ```Account Id:```.

-To use starcluster, you will also need to generate keypairs that will be used to login to instances. you can do this by:
+To use starcluster, you will also need to generate keypairs that will be used to login to instances. you can do this by, replacing <keyname> with a unique string:

-     starcluster -r us-east-1 createkey -o ~/.ssh/nhw16.rsa nhw16
+     starcluster -r us-east-1 createkey -o ~/.ssh/<keyname>.rsa <keyname>

-If you choose a different path, or a different keyname (the nhw16 at the end of the command), you will need to update the config file replacing all key references containg nhw16 with the new keyname.
+You will need to update the config file replacing all key references containg nhw16 with the new keyname.

+If you want to use this as your default config file, you can copy it to ~/.starcluster/config.
+Otherwise you will need to specify the full path and filename for the config file each time you execute the starcluster command.
+In the following instructions ```<config_path>``` must be replaced with the path to the config file.

 ## Start cluster head node

-You should now be ready to start the cluster head node:
+You should now be ready to start the cluster head node, replacing clustername with a unique name, you will need to use this for all starcluster commands:

-    starcluster -c config start -c smallcluster nhw16
+    starcluster -c <configpath>/config start -c smallcluster <clustername>

 The ```-c config``` part of the command tells starcluster which config file to use, and is required with all calls to starcluster.
 This can be avoided by copying the config to ~/.starcluster/config, but otherwise just make sure to use the correct path to the config file.